MapiTrainee/instruction-calculator/GreatestCommonFactor/README.md

 # greatest-common-factor

 ### Todo
-- implement a GCF Euclidean algorithm
+- implement a GCF Euclidean algorithm for two numbers,

 ### Additional information
 - use iteration or recursion,